-Diazyme Laboratories, Inc., a Life Science Affiliate of General Atomics, is located in Poway, California.
+Diazyme Laboratories, Inc. is located in Poway, California.
 Diazyme uses its proprietary enzyme and immunoassay technologies to develop diagnostic test reagents run on automated chemistry analyzers and chemiluminescence instruments in user-friendly formats.
 Diazyme is a cGMP and ISO 13485 certified medical device manufacturer.
 Information regarding Diazyme's technology and products can be found on its website at www.diazyme.com

 For Further Information Contact:

 Abhijit Datta, Ph.D.